laurenchen0631/English-Learning/README.md

 ## About word
-- Basically, words are section according to their first letter.
+- Basically, words are sectioned according to their first letter.
+- Basically, related or resembling words are listed together.
-- First section in any letter part means these words is indispensable for GRE test.
+- First section in any letter part means these words are indispensable for GRE test.
-- Second section means these words is the words that you usually see at English tests, like TOEFL.
+- Second section means these words are usually seen at English tests, like TOEFL.
 - Last section is not necessary for any tests, but you still can see them on some occasions, like articles or dramas.

 ## About etymon